joshuaeckroth/csci431-website/notes/prolog.md

 Well, we know how to figure out who *is* a father: we have the `father` rule.
 How can we define a "is not a father" rule?

-The first thing to note is Prolog does not allow us to use negatives in facts.
+The first thing to note is Prolog does not allow us to use "not" at the head (left side) of a rule.
 We cannot write "not father(jim)."

 Instead, to prove a negative in Prolog, we use a little trick: we assume everything stated in the database is *everything that exists*.
-This is the "closed-world assumption."
-Anything not stated in the database does not exist.
-So, we can "prove" that `jim` is not a father by *failing* to prove that `jim` is a father (with our `father` rule).
+This is the **closed-world assumption**.
+Any fact *not* stated in the database is assumed to be false.
+So, we can "prove" that `jim` is not a father by **failing** to prove that `jim` is a father (with our `father` rule).

 ~~~ prolog
 not_a_father(X) :- \+father(X).